Principality of Wales: Welsh revolts

 Madog ap Llywelyn led a Welsh revolt in 1294–95 against English rule in Wales, and was proclaimed "Prince of Wales".

 Owain Lawgoch, a great-nephew of Llywelyn ap Gruffudd and Dafydd ap Gruffudd, claimed the title in exile in France and supporters revolted in his name across Wales between 1372 and 1378.
 He was assassinated before being able to return to Wales to lead them.

 Owain Glyndŵr was crowned at Machynlleth in 1404 during a revolt against Henry IV of England.
 He claimed descent from Rhodri Mawr through the House of Powys Fadog.
 He went on to establish diplomatic relations with foreign powers and liberated Wales from English rule.
 He was ultimately unsuccessful and was driven to the mountains where he led a guerrilla war.
 When and where he died is not known, but it is believed he died disguised as a friar in the company of his daughter, Alys, at Monnington Straddle in Herefordshire.

 Laws in Wales Acts 1535 and 1542

 The Principality ceased to exist as a legal entity with the passing by English parliament of the Laws in Wales Acts 1535 and 1542, without any representation from Wales.
-The act stated that Wales was already ‘incorporated, annexed, united and subiecte to and under the imperialle Crown of this Realme as a very member…of the same’.
-The 1536 act, according to Dr John Davies unified the principality of Wales and the March of Wales.
-The law of England was applied as the only law in Wales.
-The act also made English the only language of the courts in Wales and those using the Welsh language would not be able to take up office in the territories of the king of England.
+The act stated that Wales was already 'incorporated, annexed, united, and subjecte to and under the imperialle Crown of this Realme as a very member…of the same’.
+The law of England was applied as the only law in Wales, Justice of the peace administered the newly created counties and the act also made English the only language of the courts in Wales, and Wales gained a representation in English parliament.
+However, those using the Welsh language would not be able to take up office in the territories of the king of England.
+There were four Court of Great Sessions in Wales based on the three of the counties, e.g. north, east, south, west.
 The implementation of the act was delayed until a more detailed act was used in 1543.